castrombithisamm/dry-joke-app/README.md

-This is a random dryjoke machine, owned by Castro Mbithi
+This is a random dryjoke app, owned by Castro Mbithi